gchaperon/alexnet/README.md

   pytorch's algortihm, but I saw no improvement.
 I kept Adam optim and used a learn rate of 1e-4, and also lowered it on plateau.
 * Apparently the net convergence is super sensitive to param initialization.
-  Out of three seed values I tried only one made the net converge (using the exact same hparams elsewhere).
+  Out of three seed values I tried only one made the net learn in the imagenet experiment (using the exact same hparams elsewhere).
 The current default seed is the one I found.